 The panel reconvened in late 2007 and sumitted a progress report to the King County Council on January 28, 2008.

-The King County Sheriff seeks the advice of an expert panel to research internal management systems, suggest well-functioning internal review processes, and identify and recommend areas of needed improvements.
-The panel’s efforts complement other Sheriff’s Office reforms.
+The King County Sheriff sought the advice of an expert panel to research internal management systems, suggest well-functioning internal review processes, and identify and recommend areas of needed improvements.
+The panel’s efforts complemented other Sheriff’s Office reforms.

 - Reviewing internal management systems for addressing employee misconduct and

 - Gaining an understanding of leading management practices in other departments and their applicability to a department with characteristics like the Sheriff’s

 - Making recommendations to the Sheriff for improvements to the accountability system for misconduct and discipline; and

 - Delivering a final report and written recommendations to the Sheriff by no later than August 31, 2006.